-Data Item Response Options Content Guidance and Related Definitions Accomplishment Name Building coalitions Contributing to decisions to allocate resources Convening leaders and stakeholders Coordination with Advisory Board/Council Description of necessary infrastructure development Developing a set of Alcohol, Tobacco, or Other Drug intervening variables, consequences, and consumption indicators Developing relationships among stakeholders Engagement of State/Tribe/Jurisdiction level stakeholders Engaging stakeholders to help sustain outcomes Leveraging funding and other resources Organizing agency networks Other infrastructure development Planning for sustaining the infrastructure Tracking substance use and consequences indicators over time Training and technical assistance to enhance the capacity of community stakeholders, coalitions, partner organizations, and service providers Training and technical assistance to enhance the capacity of State/Tribe/Jurisdiction stakeholders Using data to monitor changes in Alcohol, Tobacco, or Other Drug intervening variables, consequences, and consumption indicators Other Select an option from the drop-down menu to report any accomplishments you experienced related to capacity during the reporting period.
-If you select "Other," enter a brief description of the accomplishment.
-The field accepts up to 200 characters.
+Data Item Response Options Content Guidance and Related Definitions Data Item Accomplishment Name (continued) Developing a set of Alcohol, Tobacco, or Other Drugs (ATOD) intervening variables, consequences, and consumption indicators Developing relationships among stakeholders Engagement of State/Tribe/Jurisdiction level stakeholders Engaging stakeholders to help sustain outcomes Leveraging funding and other resources Organizing agency networks Other infrastructure development Planning for sustaining the infrastructure Tracking substance use and consequences indicators over time Training and technical assistance to enhance the capacity of community stakeholders, coalitions, partner organizations, and service providers Training and technical assistance to enhance the capacity of State/Tribe/ Jurisdiction stakeholders Content Guidance and Related Definitions Using data to monitor changes in Alcohol, Tobacco, or Other Drugs intervening variables, consequences, and consumption indicators Other

-Data Item Response Options Content Guidance and Related Definitions Describe the Accomplishment Free text Provide a brief description of the accomplishment experienced during the reporting period.
+Data Item Response Options Content Guidance and Related Describe the Accomplishment Free text Provide a brief description of the accomplishment experienced during the reporting period.
 You can report an accomplishment again in subsequent reporting periods (for example, if a related accomplishment occurred in more than one reporting period).
 The field accepts up to 3,000 characters.
-Barrier/Challenge Name Differing perspectives between the project and jurisdiction-level administrators (e.g., Single State Authority, Governor's Office, tribal entity, etc.) Difficulties getting buy-in from partnering agencies Difficulty balancing efficiency vs. inclusiveness of project members Funding challenges (e.g., state budget cuts; delayed receipt of program funds) Inadequate funds to thoroughly implement Strategic Prevention Framework model Inadequate pool of qualified people for identifying members (State Advisory Council, Epidemiological Outcomes Workgroup, Evidence-Based Practices Workgroup) Inadequate time for project staff and members to devote to the project Select an option from the drop-down menu to report any barriers/challenges you experienced related to capacity during the reporting period.
-If you selected "Other," enter a brief description of the barrier/challenge.
+Barrier/Challenge Name Differing perspectives between the project and jurisdiction-level administrators (e.g., Single State Authority, Governor's Office, tribal entity) Difficulties getting buy-in from collaborating agencies Difficulty balancing efficiency versus inclusiveness of project members Funding challenges (e.g., state budget cuts or delayed receipt of program funds) Inadequate funds to thoroughly implement Strategic Prevention Framework model Inadequate pool of qualified people for identifying members (State Advisory Council, Epidemiological Outcomes Workgroup, Evidence-Based Practices Workgroup) Select an option from the drop-down menu to report any barriers/challenges you experienced related to capacity during the reporting period.
+If you select "Other," enter a brief description of the barrier/challenge.
 The field accepts up to 200 characters.